search icon

 Precision Lawn Maintenance.
 Cutting Edge Landscape & Design.
 Sperry Tree Care.
 Your business name is part of the first impression you’ll make with potential customers.

-Once you’ve picked out a name, register your LLC or other business structure, then apply for any required business licenses.
+Once you’ve picked out a name, registered your LLC or other business structure, then apply for any required business licenses.
 Licensure requirements vary by state.
 Landscaping services may only need a general business license, but some specific services — such as pesticide applications, irrigation, or landscape architecture — may have additional licensure requirements.
 Also see what zoning or permitting requirements you may need for your base of operations.

 From hand tools to riding mowers, a truck and trailer to payroll, you’ll need to be able to cover the startup costs for your landscaping business.
 Non-equipment costs may include:

 Government assistance, such as grants or Small Business Administration (SBA) loans, may be available.
-If you are a veteran, minority, and/or a woman, additional federal small business programs may be an option, too.
+If you are a veteran, minority, or a woman, additional federal small business programs may be an option, too.
 Availability and requirements vary, so do your research on the program requirements.

 Business credit cards can expand your purchasing power, build your company’s credit, and make costs more manageable, but watch your interest rate and develop a pay-down strategy, or you may take on too much financial burden too early.